Henry William Adams

-Henry William Adams CB (1805–1854) was a soldier who served in the First Opium War and died of wounds sustained during the Crimean War.
+Major-General Henry William Adams CB (1805–1854) was a soldier who served in the First Opium War and died of wounds sustained during the Crimean War.
 He commanded the 18th (Royal Irish) Regiment of Foot) during the former conflict and fought with the 2nd Infantry Division during the Crimean War, receiving wounds that would prove fatal at the Battle of Inkerman.

 Early life and military service

 The eldest son of nine children of Henry Cadwallader Adams (1779-1842) and his wife Emma (1796-1857), the eldest daughter of Sir William Curtis of Ansty Hall, Warwickshire, Adams joined the Army at the age of 18 on 31 July 1823 when he was commissioned as Ensign in the 12th Regiment of Foot.
 He was promoted via purchase to Lieutenant on 31 December 1825, and subsequently to Captain on 10 June 1826 by purchase.
 Adams then purchased promotion to Major on 18 January 1839.